-This flavorful soup can be cooked on the stovetop or in the crock pot.
+This flavorful soup can be cooked on the stovetop or in a crockpot.
 Either way, it makes a great meal with cornbread and a tossed salad.

 Because it contains three lucky ingredients, it is an excellent all-in-one choice for a New Year's Day lunch or dinner.
 It is believed that the black-eyed peas symbolize coins, the greens symbolize paper money, and the ham signifies prosperity.
-Add a pan of hot baked cornbread—the gold—and you will have the perfect good luck meal.
-This New Year's traditional dish dates is said to date back to the American Civil War.
-According to another legend, black-eyed peas were symbolic of the emancipation of African-Americans who were officially freed on New Years Day.
+Add a pan of hot baked cornbread—the gold—and you will have the perfect good-luck meal.
+This New Year's traditional dish is said to date back to the American Civil War.
+According to another legend, black-eyed peas were symbolic of the emancipation of African-Americans who were officially freed on New Year's Day.

-If you are serving vegetarian friends and family, it is easy to make it as a vegetarian soup.
-Simply omit the ham and use vegetable broth instead of chicken stock.
-You can also add more vegetables to the soup like diced carrots, rutabaga or turnip is another tasty addition.
-Choose chopped turnip greens with diced turnip, and cook them along with the diced onion and celery.
+If you are serving vegetarian friends and family, simply omit the ham and use vegetable broth instead of chicken stock.
+You also can add more vegetables to the soup like diced carrots, rutabaga or turnip, or chopped turnip greens with diced turnip, and cook them along with the diced onion and celery.

 1 tablespoon vegetable oil